Asia shares trading mixed, China markets closed for holidays

 TOKYO — Asian shares were mixed Wednesday after Wall Street indexes finished little changed as investors awaited earnings results from major global companies.

-Shares rose in Tokyo and Seoul, but fell in Sydney.
+Shares rose in Tokyo and Seoul, but fell in Sydney and Mumbai.
 Markets were closed in Hong Kong and Shanghai for Lunar New Year holidays.

 Australia reported higher than expected inflation figures, setting off expectations for another interest rate hike.
 Consumer inflation rose 8.4% in December, higher than the forecast of 7.6%.
 It anchored expectations for another 25 basis-point raise from the Reserve Bank of Australia in February, said Yeap Jun Rong, market analyst at IG .